Skip to main content

 Add an AWS Account to Palette

-This section provides guidance on creating an AWS account that uses static or dynamic access credentials as well as EKS Pod Identity.
+This section provides guidance on how to add an AWS Commercial cloud account to Palette or Palette VerteX using static or dynamic access credentials, as well as EKS Pod Identity.

 Static Access Credentials

-Use the steps below to add an AWS cloud account using static access credentials.
+Use the steps below to add an AWS Commercial cloud account using static access credentials.

 Prerequisites

-1. Log in to Palette as tenant admin.
+1. Log in to Palette or Palette VerteX as a tenant admin.

-2. From the left Main Menu, click on Tenant Settings.
+2. From the left main menu, select Tenant Settings.

 Validate